edendao/omniprotocol/README.md

 **Omnichain infrastructure** in that it liberates DAOs from a single chain with new primitives.
 Eden Dao Protocol is a collection of immutable contracts for omnispace travel.

-## Eden Dao Omnicast is an omnichain user store
+## Eden Dao Passport is an omnichain user store

-[Omnicast](./src/omnicast/Omnicast.sol) is a simple protocol to read and write arbitrary bytes messages across any LayerZero chain on a specific "channel" scoped to a wallet address.
+[Passport](./src/passport/Passport.sol) is a simple protocol to read and write arbitrary bytes messages across any LayerZero chain on a specific "cast" scoped to a wallet address.

 As an arbitrary bytes store, what you use this for is up to you.
 You could:

 1. Sign people's ledgers across chains
 2. Certify a credential across chains
-3. Leave art on people's Omnicasts
+3. Leave art on people's Passports
 4. Write user data to another chain

 ```solidity